 In a bowl, mix flour, semolina, sugar, salt, baking powder & soda together.
 Sift once.
 Dump the sifted flour mix in a food processor fitted with the metal blade.
 Add the cumin seeds & cold butter cubes.
 Pulse for a minute or so till the butter becomes pea sized.

-Remove the metal blade and fit the dough blade into the jar.Add the oil.Start the processor and add cold milk 1 tbsp at a time till the dough just comes together.Stop.The dough might be slightly sticky but thats okay.
+Remove the metal blade and fit the dough blade into the jar.Add the oil.Start the processor and add cold milk 1 tablespoon at a time till the dough just comes together.Stop.The dough might be slightly sticky but thats okay.

 Scoop out the dough, bring it together, don't knead and divide into two equal portions.
 Form logs with each portion.
 Wrap the logs in a parchment sheets or plastic cling films.
 Refrigerate for at least 30 minutes till firm and ready to be cut into slices.

 Preheat oven to 325F/ 165C.
 Line cookies sheet with parchment/ wax paper.
 You might need 2 baking sheets or you can bake them in two batches.